ARTICLE

 We caught up with Juliana to learn more about what’s fueling illegal wildlife trade and why she’s optimistic about a turnaround.

 When we consistently take from nature we disrupt a very delicate biological balance.
-This affects the environment and our everyday lives in ways that most people don’t think about.
+This affects the and our everyday lives in ways that most people don’t think about.

 What are some of the ways wildlife trafficking impacts people’s everyday lives that they might not realize?